agriculture-vlab/avl-dataset-convention/CONVENTION.md

 The consolidated metadata file should be named `.zmetadata`, which is also the default name used by the Zarr format.

-The consolidated format of the consolidated metadata must be JSON.
+The format of the consolidated metadata must be JSON.
 It is a JSON object using the following structure:

 ```json